top of page

 Group Members

-Vasilios Manasis is a post-doc researcher at the Department of Statistics of Athens University of Economics and Business (AUEB).
+Vasilios Manasis is a Teaching Assistant and researcher at the Department of Physical Education and Sport Science of the University of Athens.
 Dr Manasis is an expert on measuring competitive balance in Sports and he has extensively studied the Economic effect of competitiveness in European football leagues.
+He is a member of the team since 2015.

 leriou.jpg